playx-flutter/playx_widget/README.md

 - `OptimizedTextField` :  OptimizedTextField is a customized text field with features like auto validation with the ability to be customized.
 - `OptimizedButton` : Widget that can be used to display any type of button.
+- `OptimizedListTile` : Widget that is enhanced version of list tile that can display a card with title, subtitle, leading and trailing widgets.
 - `AnimatedVisibility` : Widget that animates the visibility of child widget by updating widget opacity and hide the old widget.
   It's different than `AnimatedOpacity` as it doesn't take any space when the widget is invisible.